alexburn17/spacetime_python/docs/documentation.md

 # create spacetimepy time object
 yearObj = cube_time(start="2000", length=101, scale = "day")

-# make the alinged file object into a cube with a time element (writes the new file to disk)
+# make the aligned file object into a cube with a time element (writes the new file to disk)
 ds = make_cube(data = trimmed, fileName = "test.nc4", organizeFiles = "filestovar", timeObj = yearObj)

 # scale time does basic temporal summary (here we are doing monthly means)